Mimicking Production Behavior with Generated Mocks: Experimental Methodology

-The goal of RQ4 is to determine how effectively the tests with mock-based oracles generated by \rick can detect regressions within the MUTs.
-In order to do so, we inject realistic bugs within each MUT that has at least one passing \rick test.
+\textbf{\emph{Protocol for RQ4}}: The goal of RQ4 is to determine how effectively the tests with mock-based oracles generated by \rick can detect regressions within the MUTs.
+In order to do so, we inject realistic bugs within each MUT that has at least one passing \rick test \cite{just2014mutants}.
 We rely on the LittleDarwin mutation testing tool \cite{parsai2017littledarwin} to generate a set of first-order mutants for these MUTs.
 LittleDarwin is ideal for our analysis as it generates mutated source files on disk, which allows for automated, configurable, and reproducible experiments.
 The $14$ mutation operators provided by LittleDarwin include the standard arithmetic, relational, and nullifying mutants, as well as one extreme mutation operator that replaces the whole body of an MUT with a default return statement \cite{vera2019comprehensive}.
 Next, we substitute each MUT with a version that contains a mutant reachable by the test input \cite{petrovic2021practical}, and run each test generated for the MUT by \rick.
 A test failure indicates that a mutant was covered, detected, and killed by the corresponding \OO, \PO, or \CO within the test.
 We also analyze whether mock-based oracles differ in their ability to find faults \cite{StaatsGH12, GaySWH15a}.

 \textbf{\emph{Protocol for RQ5}}: RQ5 is a qualitative assessment of the tests generated by \rick.
-It serves as a proxy for the readiness of the \rick tests to be integrated into the test suite of projects.
-To assess the quality of the generated tests, we conduct a developer survey, presenting a set of $6$ tests generated by \rick for $2$ MUTs in \graphhopper, to $5$ software testers from the industry.
-Developer surveys have previously been conducted to assess mocking practices \cite{spadini2017mock, daka2014survey}.
+It serves as a proxy for the readiness of the \rick tests to be integrated into the test suite of projects. {To assess the quality of the generated tests, we conduct a developer survey, presenting a set of $6$ tests generated by \rick for $2$ MUTs in \graphhopper, to $5$ software testers from the industry.} \revisedfour{We carefully select the tests to present to the survey participants in order to have a representation of the three kinds of oracles as well as diverse mocking contexts i.e., external field or parameter objects.} Developer surveys have previously been conducted to assess mocking practices \cite{spadini2017mock, daka2014survey}.
 The key novelty of our survey consists in assessing mocks that have been automatically generated.